 Overview of SeaWorld's Ride Accessibility Program

 We've collected everything you need to know about using and enjoying SeaWorld's RAP program for guests with disabilities.
 Traveling with a child or teen with Autism?
 SeaWorld has programming just for you!
-Learn about SeaWorld's Autism programs here.
+Learn about SeaWorld Orlando's Certified Autism Center here.

 Where do I enroll in the Ride Accessibility Program?